Provider Enrollment and Credentialing FAQs

 11. How do I add an individual provider who is currently enrolled under another organization in NCTracks to our group?

-If the individual provider is moving to your group, you will need to become the Office Administrator for the provider.
-This process is detailed on the NCTracks Provider Portal, in the NCTracks User Setup & Maintenance FAQs.
+If the individual provider is moving to your group, you may need to change the Office Administrator for the provider.
+This process is detailed on the NCTracks Provider Portal, in the NCTracks Office Administrator, User Setup & Maintenance FAQs.
 This process will remove the individual provider’s NPI from the OA of the current organization and add it to the new OA (your group).
-As the OA, you can manage the provider’s record, and submit a Manage Change Request to create a new affiliation.
-Note: OA’s must be owners or managing relationships to the individual provider.
+As the OA, you can manage the provider’s record and submit a Manage Change Request to create a new affiliation.
+Note: The OA must be listed on the NCTracks provider record as the provider, owner, or a managing employees.

 -